Universal characterization of Efimovian $D^0 nn$ System via Faddeev Techniques: Summary and Conclusion

-By investigating the asymptotic behavior of the integral equations (without the three-body force terms) an RG limit cycle behavior was revealed with an inherent discrete scaling symmetry characterized by the universal transcendental number $\lambda_0^{\infty}=21.5064...$.
-This is formally indicative of the manifestation of Efimov states below the $D^0n+n$ dimer-particle break-up threshold energy $B_{nD}=1.82$~MeV.
-In particular, by introducing a sharp momentum cut-off in the STM equations and fixing a near-threshold value of the three-body binding energy for the shallowest (most excited) Efimov level, e.g., $B_T=B_3-B_{nD}=0.1$~MeV, level energies $B_T \approx 73$~MeV and $B_T \approx 29934$ MeV are yielded as predictions for the two deepest states (although the relevance of such large binding energies lies certainly beyond the realm of the low-energy EFT).
+Investigating the asymptotic behavior of the unrenormalized STM integral equations~\eqref{eq:F_nD_EFT} reveals an RG limit cycle behavior (cf. Fig.~\ref{fig:limitcycle}) associated with an inherent discrete scaling symmetry, characterized by the universal transcendental number $\lambda_0^{\infty}=21.5064...$.
+Formally, this indicates the manifestation of Efimov states below the $n+(D^0n)$ particle-dimer break-up threshold energy, $B_{nD}=1.82$~MeV, in the idealized ZCL scenario.
+Specifically, introducing a sharp momentum cutoff ($\Lambda_{\rm reg}$) in the STM equations and fixing the near-threshold separation energy of the shallowest Efimov level, $S_n = B_3 - B_{nD} = 0.1$~MeV, yields formal solutions $S_n \approx 73$~MeV and $S_n \approx 2.99\times10^{4}$~MeV for the two deepest bound states (cf. Fig.~\ref{fig:B_T_m_012}).
+In the limit $\Lambda_{\rm reg} \to \infty$, the ratios of successive levels converge to $\lambda_0^{\infty}$; however, such deeply bound states fall outside the domain of validity of our low-energy EFT.